-Can you name that one big challenge that businesses which have deployed data analytics face?
+Can you name that one big challenge that businesses that have deployed data analytics face?

 Realization of value from data to achieve business goals has been a challenge all these years.
 It continues to be so even today.
 For successful implementation of business intelligence, the last mile access to company executives remains of utmost importance, especially when it comes to delivering actionable insights to the team.

 So how can a company develop a system that supports data-driven decisions?

 For the past decade or so, businesses have done it using “conventional” analytics.
 But even after that, many companies today are still not realizing the ROI they expect from their analytics solutions.
 Most suffer from the last mile malady – not being able to convey the value to end-users.
 After all, end-users are expected to use the analysis to resolve problems, but if they don’t know how, well, what’s really a valuable diamond looks like a piece of worthless glass.
 All that data might as well be junk information.

 There are a handful of reasons for this.

 End-users are still not being trained to recognize that diamond.
 They are not adequately taught to understand aspects of analytics such as the limitations of analytical models, or the propensity towards logical biases in judgmental heuristics.
 The latter are methods by which one makes assessments of probability simpler.
 Data analysts themselves must also be more meticulous in applying the right analytical models; their analysis must be accompanied by caveats, and explanation of the risks to end-users.

 Another reason is the non-availability or the high degree of difficulty that executives in a company face in reaching the value derived from data analytics.
 The flow of this information has to be easy to the relevant team members; all those involved in decision-making.
 It’s like a river, where all types of people can come to the banks and drink, at any point, at any place along the route.
 In fact, it has to be as easy as downloading the information with the touch of just one key on your computer keyboard.
 Yet, often it is found that access is a cumbersome process. that does not happen.